BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/2_1_Setting_Up_a_Bitcoin-Core_VPS_by_Hand.md

 ### Create a Machine

 You should now create your Bitcoin VPS.
-For an Unpruned Testnet setup, you should have at least 2-3G of memory and 15G of storage.
+For an Unpruned Testnet setup, you should have at least 2-3G of memory and at least 15G of storage.

-We also suggest you choose a Debian 8 image when you're creating your machine.
+We also suggest that you choose a Debian 8 image when you're creating your machine.
 These commands were all tested on Debian 8.7 (jessie).
 The further you get away from that, the less likely things will work as described here.
 So, another Debian is probably OK and maybe a different Ubuntu, but we've tried these out on a Mac, and we know that it's missing some commands like "wget".
 So, installer beware!

 Afterward, boot your VPS.

-> **TESTNET vs MAINNET:** Generally, the various setups require 5-15G of storage and 2-3G of memory.
+> **TESTNET vs MAINNET:** The various possible setups require 5-15G of storage and 2-3G of memory.
 The non-Pruned Mainnet is the only setup that requires considerably more: about 120G of storage to hold the current blockchain.
 >
 > Following are suggestions for machine requirements:
 >